Stefan-H-H/Issue-Tracker/README.md

 - A document is a data structure composed of field and value pairs.
 The values of fields may include objects, arrays, arrays of objects, etc., as deeply nested as need be.
 - MongoDB document has support not only for primitive data type (boolean, numbers, and string), but also for common data types such as dates, timestamps, regular expressions, and binary data.
 - A *collection* is like a table in a relational database: it is a set of documents.
 - A primary key is mandated in MongoDB, and it has a reserved field name `_id`.
 If the `_id` field is not supplied when creating a document, MongoDB creates this field and auto-generates a unique key for every document.
-Most ofoten, the uto-generated ID can be used.
+Most often, the auto-generated ID can be used.
 MongoDB uses a special data type called the `ObjectId` for the primary key.
 - The MongoDB query language is made up of *methods* to achieve various operations.
 All methods operate on a collection and take parameters as JavaScript objects that specify the details of the operation.
-For querying, the paramaters are a query filter and a list of fields to return - called a **projection**.
+For querying, the parameters are a query filter and a list of fields to return - called a **projection**.
 - Installed MongoDB on my computer by following instructions posted here: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/
 - **Mongo Shell**:
     - The mongo shell is an interactive JavaScript shell, similar to the Node.js shell.
     - mongo shell documentation can be accessed at: https://docs.mongodb.com/manual/mongo
-    - `show databases` - a command that will show the current available databases adn the storage occupied by them.
+    - `show databases` - a command that will show the current available databases and the storage occupied by them.
     - `db` - a command used to identify the current database in use.
     - `show collections` - a command used to see what collections exist in the database in use.
     - `use <name>` - a command used to switch to a new database called `<name>` instead of the default database.
     - `db.<collection>.insertOne()` - a method to insert a new document in the named `<collection>` .
 A collection is referenced as a property of the global `db` object.
-E.g. - The collection called `employees` can be refered to as `db.employees`.
+E.g. - The collection called `employees` can be referred to as `db.employees`.
     - `db.<collection>.find()` method when used without any arguments lists all the documents in the collection, but it is not displayed in readable-friendly way.
 Appending the `.pretty()` method on the end will format the output in a more legible manner.
 The `find()` method returns a `cursor` object that may be iterated over.
     - While Node.js uses the `console.log()` method for printing objects to the console, the mongo shell uses `print()` for the same purpose, but only prints strings.
-Objects either need to be converted to strings before printing useing `tojson()` or use another method called `printjson()`, which prints objects as JSON.
+Objects either need to be converted to strings before printing using `tojson()` or use another method called `printjson()`, which prints objects as JSON.
 #### MongoDB CRUD Operations:
 - `db.<collection>.drop()` -  a convenient method that a collect object can use to erase itself.
 - **Create**:
     - If one attempts to insert a document with an `_id` already in use, a `WriteError` will result  due to a duplicate key.
-    - The `_id` field is a primar key and is expected to be unique, regarldess of wheter it is auto-generated or supplied in the document.
+    - The `_id` field is a primary key and is expected to be unique, regardless of whether it is auto-generated or supplied in the document.
     - It is best to let MongoDB auto-generate the `_id`.
     - The `db.<collection>.insertMany()` method can be used to insert multiple documents in a single command.
 - **Read**:
     - the `find()` method two arguments that allows us to retrieve a subset of documents instead of a full list.
 The first argument is a filter to apply to the list of documents, and the second is a projection ( a specification of which fields to retrieve).
 The *filter* is an object where the property name is the field to filter on, and the value is the value that it needs to match. e.g. `{id: { $eq: 1} }`.
-General format of a asingle element in the filter is `fieldname: { operator: value }`.
-If multople fields are specified, then all have to match (equivalent to *and* operation).
+General format of a single element in the filter is `fieldname: { operator: value }`.
+If multiple fields are specified, then all have to match (equivalent to *and* operation).
     - The `createIndex()` method is used wanting to create an index on a particular field.
-It takes an argument specifiying the fields taht form the index.
+It takes an argument specifying the fields that form the index.
 The second argument to `createIndex()` is an object that contains various attributes of the index, one of them specifying whether the index is unique.
 - **Projection**:
     - A projection specifies which fields to include or exclude in the result.
 The format of this specification is an object with one or more field names as the key and the values 0 or 1, to indicate inclusion or exclusion.
 The `_id` field is an exception, it is always included unless you specify a 0. e.g. `db.employees.find({}, { _id: 0, 'name.first': 1, age: 1})`
 - **Update**: